COMP311/lab-0/README.md

 ### SSH setup

-As we did in COMP 211, we will clone repositories from GitHub using SSH.
-If you have already generated an SSH key on your computer and connected it to your GitHub account, skip to [Clone repo](#clone-repo).
+As we did in COMP 211, we will clone repositories from GitHub via SSH.
+If you have already generated an SSH key on your computer (not inside the COMP 211 container) and connected it to your GitHub account, skip to [Clone repo](#clone-repo).

 To generate a new SSH key, follow [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
 Do only the steps in the section named "Generating a new SSH key".